2018 NFL Roster Bubble: Biggest Names Who Could Be Cut

 WR Eric Decker, New England Patriots

 ESPN.com's Mike Reiss appeared on CBS Boston to discuss wide receiver Eric Decker's shaky standing with head coach Bill Belichick and the New England Patriots.
-Reiss talked about Decker's drop issues and highlighted the team's third preseason game against the Carolina Panthers as a critical outing for the 31-year-old.
+Reiss talked about Decker's drops and highlighted the team's third preseason game against the Carolina Panthers as a critical outing for the 31-year-old.

 Multiple reports have chronicled the receiver's struggles during practices, and he dropped one of his two targets in the last preseason contest.
-In the telecast with Reiss, WEEI's Christian Fauria suggested a late start to camp wasn't ideal for the ninth-year veteran, which may factor into his rough offseason.
+In the telecast with Reiss, WEEI's Christian Fauria suggested a late start to camp wasn't ideal for the ninth-year veteran.

 New England needs depth at the position after parting ways with Malcolm Mitchell, Jordan Matthews and Kenny Britt.
-Julian Edelman's four-game suspension also creates an early void in the starting lineup.
+Julian Edelman's four-game suspension has also created an early void in the starting lineup.
 There's a clear opportunity for Decker to secure a significant role, but he must show there's something left in his playing career.

 Decker signed a one-year deal, so if there's no improvement in the last two preseason games, the Patriots could simply cut him and search for another Band-Aid at wide receiver.